Decoding 7/4 as a Decimal: A practical guide

 Method 2: Understanding Improper Fractions

 The fraction 7/4 is an improper fraction, meaning the numerator (7) is larger than the denominator (4).
-Improper fractions can be easily converted to mixed numbers.
+Think about it: improper fractions can be easily converted to mixed numbers.
 A mixed number combines a whole number and a proper fraction.

 -